-When considering the zone in which the advertising sign is to be sited, the contrast with the surroundings or background needs to be considered e.g., the surroundings could be unlit when viewed from the road.
-The maximum value of luminance anywhere on the surface of an advertisement at any time during the hours of darkness is given in the table below.
+When considering the zone in which the advertising sign is to be sited, the contrast with the surroundings or background needs to be taken into account e.g. the surroundings could be unlit when viewed from the road.
+The maximum illuminated area (m2) is calculated against the ILP chart given below.
 It is irrelevant whether the proposed sign is externally or internally illuminated.
 Where the illuminated sign lies on the boundary of two zones, standards for the most rigorous zone should be used.

-Illuminated area (m2) Zone E0 Zone E1 Zone E2 Zone E3 Zone E4

-Up to 10 0 100 400 600 600

-Over 10 0 N/A 200 300 300
+Maximum permitted recommended luminance (cd/m2) Illuminated area (m2) Zone E0 Zone E1 Zone E2 Zone E3 Zone E4 Up to 10 0 100 400 600 600 Over 10 0 N/A 200 300 300